matejlednar/My-highlighter/README.md

 highlighters for HTML and JavaScript

 My highlighter features
-User can use own library prefix
+User can use own library prefix.

-User can use own class name prefix
+User can use own class name prefix.

-User can run library manually or automatic
+User can run library manually or automatic.

-User can define colors and statements for HTML, XML, JavaScript and DOM
+User can define colors and statements for HTML, XML, JavaScript and DOM.

-User can use own CSS rules
+User can use own CSS rules.

-User can display and highlight website's source code (must be a descendant of the <body> element)
+User can display and highlight website's source code (must be a descendant of the <body> element).

-User can display and highlight inserted content into &lt;pre>&lt;code> elements
+User can display and highlight inserted content into &lt;pre>&lt;code> elements.

-User can define that content may displays only once, add data-code="once" to the target element
+User can define that content may displays only once, add data-code="once" to the target element.

-TODO add JS/DOM support - more statements
+TODO add JS/DOM support - more statements.
-TODO new option - change display order: output source &lt;--> source output TODO highlight defined lines, e.g. data-highlight="2,5,6-8,11" TODO display plain text
+TODO new option - change display order: output source &lt;--> source output.
+TODO highlight defined lines, e.g. data-highlight="2,5,6-8,11".
+TODO display plain text.

 Latest updates:
-- bug fixes
+- bug fixes,
-- standalone syntax highlighting for HTML, JS, XML, and code (universal)
+- standalone syntax highlighting for HTML, JS, XML, and code (universal),
-- own colors for string in code, HTML, XML, and JS
+- own colors for string in code, HTML, XML, and JS,
-- display once function
+- display once function,

 Use HTML script element for library activation.
  &lt;script [data-code="false|true"] [data-class="className"]